SoftUni/Programming-Basics-Book-Python-EN/chapter-10-functions.md

 #### Hints

-Our variable **`result`** in which we will save the value of the result we will give the initial value **""** (empty string).
-We must recur a loop **`n`** times so that in each iteration we will add the encrypted symbol to the result string.
+Our variable **`result`**, in which we will save the value of the result, we will give the initial value **""** (empty string).
+We must run a loop **`n`** times, so that in each iteration we can add the encrypted symbol to the result string.

-To find the first and the last digit of the ASCII code, we will use the same algorithm that we used to solve "N-th number" problem, while to create the string we will proceed as in "Number to a numeral system"
+To find the first and the last digit of the ASCII code, we will use the same algorithm that we used to solve "N-th number" problem, while to create the string, we will proceed as in "Number to a numeral system"

 #### Testing in the Judge system